grantmacken/tree-sitter-xquery/README.md

 # tree-sitter-xQuery

 A tree-sitter grammar is built for an as-you-type experience in a text editor.

-It should provide identification of syntax tree parts that enable text highlighting, folding, scope info and more for a text editor.
+The aim is to provide fast identification of syntax tree parts that enable text highlighting, indenting, folding, scope info and more for a text editor.

 The incremental tree-sitter parse should be a step above text highlighting with regular expressions, however tree-sitter should not be confused with a validating parser.
-Unlike a validating parser, tree-sitter will not stop on-error, but continue to parse.
+Unlike a validating parser, tree-sitter will not stop on-error, but continue to parse and provide a syntatic highlighting.

 - [tree-sitter presentation](https://www.youtube.com/watch?v=Jes3bD6P0To) - a new parsing system for programming tools
 - [why tree sitter](https://github.com/github/semantic/blob/master/docs/why-tree-sitter.md) - github semantic team
 - [awesome tree sitter](https://github.com/drom/awesome-tree-sitter)

 # [installing tree-sitter]( https://tree-sitter.github.io/tree-sitter/creating-parsers#installation )